-A tension headache is pain or discomfort in your head, scalp, or neck.
+A tension headache causes pain or discomfort in your head, scalp, or neck.
 Tension headache is a common type of headache.
 It can occur at any age, but it is most common in teens and adults.

 A tension headache occurs when neck and scalp muscles become tense or contract.
 The muscle contractions can be a response to stress, depression, a head injury, or anxiety.